 The CPP benefits from fairly favourable plan membership demographics relative to other large pension plans.
-The CPP currently has approximately 2.4 working members for each retirement beneficiary, a ratio that is expected to slowly decline to 2.0 by 2030.
-Because of the financial consequences of the Coronavirus Disease (COVID-19) pandemic, the base CPP had net contribution outflows in F2021 and a portion of investment earnings was required to pay benefits.
-Despite the outflow of net assets from the base CPP in F2021, the account is expected to grow as net investment income is expected to exceed the annual net payments to the CPP.
-According to the most recent report by the Chief Actuary of Canada, it is projected that approximately 22.0% of investment income will be required to cover expenditures between 2030 and 2050.
-Contributions to the additional CPP are projected to exceed benefit payments until at least 2057.
+The CPP currently has approximately 2.5 working members for each retirement beneficiary, a ratio that is expected to slowly decline to 2.0 by 2040.
+According to the 31st Actuarial report by the Chief

+Actuary of Canada, contributions for the base CPP are expected to be higher than benefit payments until 2025, but after that, a gradually increasing portion of investment income that is projected to reach 16.2% by year 2050, will be required to fund benefit payments.
+Despites the projected outflow of net assets from the base CPP, the account is expected to grow as net investment income is expected to exceed the annual net payments to the CPP.
+Contributions to the additional CPP are projected to exceed benefit payments until 2057.
 Stability of cash flows is further enhanced by the predictability of payments to CPP beneficiaries; the diversification of CPP membership, which includes all working Canadians except those in Québec; and the contribution-rate default mechanism.
 According to the most recent report by the Chief Actuary of Canada, the CPP is sustainable throughout the report's 75-year projection period.